 "Poor Little Fool" was written by 17-year-old Sharon Sheeley when she was still attending high school in Newport Beach, California.
 Female songwriters were rare at the time, and when the song climbed to #1 in the US, she became the first woman to compose an American chart-topper on her own.

 " with Eddie Cochran.
-When Cochran was killed in a car accident, Sheeley, who was by then his girlfriend, was also involved in the accident but survived, despite badly injuring herself.
-Sheeley also collaborated with Jackie DeShannon
+When Cochran was killed in a car accident, Sheeley, who was by then his girlfriend, was also involved in the accident but survived, despite getting badly injured.
+She also collaborated with Jackie DeShannon

 on hits for artists like Brenda Lee ("Dum Dum" and "Heart In Hand") and Irma Thomas ("Breakaway," which years later became a big hit for Tracey Ullman).
-Sheeley and DeShannon were the first female writing team to have significant success in the Pop world.
+Sheeley and DeShannon were the first female writing team to have significant success in the pop realm.
 She died in 2002 at the age of 62 of complications following a cerebral hemorrhage.